Advertiser disclosure

 Student Aid Index (SAI)

-The Student Aid Index (formerly known as Estimated Family Contribution) is a number that determines each student’s eligibility for certain types of financial aid.
+The Student Aid Index (formerly known as Expected Family Contribution) is a number that determines each student’s eligibility for certain types of financial aid.
 A student’s SAI is calculated using modified need analysis formulas.
 These formulas use information that applicants provide on the FAFSA.

 The analysis formula has gone through significant changes including: